 Day 5: Intervales to Trilha dos Tucanos.
 After another morning at Intervales, we’ll drive about three hours to Trilha dos Tucanos Lodge, a lodge designed from the ground up for birders and bird photographers.
 Their feeders are terrific and we’ll invest quite a bit of time trying to get great shots of everything that comes to them.
 Fruit feeders attract Azure-shouldered, Golden-chevroned, Green-headed, Ruby-crowned, Black-goggled, Magpie, and Olive-green Tanagers, Chestnut-bellied and Violaceous Euphonias, Golden-winged and Red-rumped Caciques, Rufous-bellied Thrush, Plain Parakeet, among others, and occasionally something truly special like Saffron Toucanet or Red-breasted Toucan turns up.
 Hummer feeders will give us our first chances to shoot Scale-throated Hermit, Brazilian Ruby, Violet-capped Woodnymph, Black Jacobin, Versicolored Emerald, White-throated Hummingbird, and others.

 Day 6: Trilha dos Tucanos.
 We’ll plan our time here largely based on what we still are looking for after our time at Intervales.
-We’ll like spend time on the trails targeting birds which might include Crescent-chested Puffbird, Rufous Gnateater, Speckle-breasted Antpitta, Black-capped Foliage-gleaner, and Pale-browed Treehunter, and also spend more time at the feeders.
+We’ll likely spend time on the trails targeting birds which might include Crescent-chested Puffbird, Rufous Gnateater, Speckle-breasted Antpitta, Black-capped Foliage-gleaner, and Pale-browed Treehunter, and also spend more time at the feeders.

 Day 7: Trilha dos Tucanos to Ubatuba.
-After a few hours of morning Birding, we’ll depart on a long drive back through São Paulo and then down to the Atlantic Coast, where we’ll spend three nights in a hotel near the town of Ubatuba.
+After a few hours of morning birding, we’ll depart on a long drive back through São Paulo and then down to the Atlantic Coast, where we’ll spend three nights in a hotel near the town of Ubatuba.

 Days 8-9: Ubatuba area.
 The coastal mountain range plunges into the ocean along this part of the Atlantic coastline, producing some dramatic scenery as a backdrop for our birding.
 We’ll bird several different private forest reserves around Ubatuba, targeting a number of superb birds including Buff-throated Purpletuft, Slaty Bristlefront, Spotted Bamboowren, Spot-backed Antshrike, White-necked Hawk, Scaled Antbird, Blkac-cheeked Gnateater, Buff-bellied Puffbird, Black-capped Foliage-gleaner, Riverbank Warbler, Robust Woodpecker, and many others.
 That may sound like a daunting list to photograph, but over the years we have gotten shots of all of them on our various tours, nothing is impossible!
 One of the highlights of the area, and in fact for the whole tour, will be visiting Jonas’s feeders at Folha Seca.
 He treats his hummers almost like family, and there is no better place to see and photograph the likes of Festive Coquette, Saw-billed Hermit, Sombre Hummingbird, Black Jacobin, Brazilian Ruby, Versicolored Emerald, White-chinned Sapphire, Black-throated Mango, and others.
 His fruit feeders vary in activity put sometimes are pumping, and we may pick up a few new species at them such as Red-necked Tanager or Green Honeycreeper.